 A façade structure of light-coloured concrete based on a square lattice of window openings (2.70 m x 2.70 m) gives the building its universal, peaceful image.
 Giving the concrete a relief structure accentuates the material’s natural, rough character.
 A combination of the tight contours of the building mass and the consistently applied façade pattern give the building a clear identity.
 The building’s light-coloured concrete sets the building off against the darker masses of the buildings in the vicinity.
 We brought he neutral concrete pattern to life by the colour accents via the coloured vertical panels at the location of the opening windows.
 Harmonising tints form a diagonal pattern across the façade surface.
 Anyone who walks or drives past the building experiences a repeatedly changing play of colours.

 In contrast to its overall peaceful appearance, the dynamism of the activities taking place in the building pervades the ground floor, the entrance square, the atrium and the foyer.
 In the evenings, the building undergoes a transformation in form from introverted to expressive.
-The studios’ skylights illuminate the building like enormous party lights.
+The studios’ skylights illuminate the building like party lights.
 The atrium is also lit up in the facade.
-The dynamic movements of people are clearly visible behind the illuminated glass facades.
-In contrast to the sober outside, the atmosphere in the interior is festive, colourful and warm due to, among other things, the application of a lot of wood.
-Impressive, atrium-high dividing walls mean that the space can be divided up and closed off in a variety of ways.
+The dynamic movements of people are clearly visible behind the glass facades.
+In contrast to the sober outside, the atmosphere in the interior is festive, colourful and warm due to, the application of wood.
+Atrium-high dividing walls mean that the space can be divided up and closed off in a variety of ways.
 The interior concept and the entire layout of the building are the work of the interior department at OZ ; in cooperation with Studio Linse Amsterdam.